November 24, 2010 by Stacy McDonald

 In God’s providence, my birthfather’s mother, who was a Christian and worked as a volunteer at the hospital where I was born, checked on me regularly and made sure I had good care.
 This was the same hospital where my late grandfather, Dr. Michael DeBakey, worked as a cardiovascular surgeon.

-Finally, at 18 years old, after 2 years of refusing to sign over parental rights, she and her boyfriend (not my birth father) approached her parents with the hope of marrying and getting me back from foster care.
+Finally, at 18 years old, after 2 years of refusing to sign over parental rights, my birth mother and her boyfriend (not my birth father) approached her parents with the hope of marrying and getting me back from foster care.
 But my grandparents convinced her that it would be better to give me up for adoption and pursue nursing school.
 She signed the papers and I was adopted a few months later.
 Three years after that, my birth mother died in a tragic accident.

 Nineteen years later, I had the privilege of meeting my birth family…both sides: grandparents, great grandmother, aunts, uncles (my birth mother had six younger siblings), cousins, birth father, and half sister.